Kazuki Nakajima: Formula Nippon / Super Formula

 Nakajima driving the Dallara SF14 for TOM'S in 2014.

 After a successful test in late 2010, Nakajima moved back to the Japanese racing scene by competing in Formula Nippon for 2011.
 Driving for the TOM'S team, he won his first race at the second round of the season, held at Autopolis, which also moved him into the lead of the drivers' standings.
 He ultimately finished runner-up to André Lotterer.
 He continued in the series for the 2012 season winning the title.
-In the 2013 season he could not defend his Super Formula title finishing 4th overall.
-However, in the 2014 season he regained the title with his Petronas Team TOM'S team.
-In the 2015 season he ended up 2nd overall.
+In the 2013 season, he could not defend his Super Formula title finishing fourth overall.
+However, in the 2014 season, he regained the title with his Petronas Team TOM'S team.
+In the 2015 season, he ended up second overall.

-His younger brother, Daisuke, competed in the series until 2017.
+Nakajima's younger brother, Daisuke, competed in the series until 2017.

 Super GT

 Nakajima racing for Petronas Team TOM'S in 2011.

 Nakajima first competed in the Japanese Super GT series in 2005, driving a Toyota MR-S in the GT300 class with Minoru Tanaka.
 He returned to the category in 2011, driving a Lexus SC430 in the GT500 class with Formula Nippon rival Lotterer.
-For 2012 he continued to drive a SC430, now partnered with Loïc Duval.
-In 2013 he partnered with James Rossiter, scoring two wins and a third-place finish to rank third in the drivers standings.
-In 2014 he drove a Lexus RC F with Rossiter, winning two races.
+For 2012, he continued to drive a SC430, now partnered with Loïc Duval.
+In 2013, he partnered with James Rossiter, scoring two wins and a third-place finish to rank third in the drivers standings.
+In 2014, he drove a Lexus RC F with Rossiter, winning two races.

-The driver returned to the Japanese Super GT in 2017 with a TOM's Lexus LC.
+Nakajima returned to the Japanese Super GT in 2017 with a TOM's Lexus LC.